General Foundations of Spatial Sense

 For example, the student describes some properties of the square (analysis level), but recognizes the parallelogram only by its appearance (visualization level).

-In order for the student to move from one level to the next, he or she must have a variety of geometry experiences that must be accompanied by effective instructional interventions by teachers.
+In order for the student to move from one level to the next, they must have a variety of geometry experiences that must be accompanied by effective instructional interventions by teachers.

 Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Géométrie et sens de l'espace, p.
 3-5.